jgraettinger/blog/compare-flow-and-materialize.md

 one is that they allow for **general computation**.
 You can bring your own codebase and Flow will run it using V8 and (soon) WebAssembly.
-Or Flow can call a lambda that you host.
+Or Flow can call a remote function that you provide.

 Another is that derivations are **easy to evolve**.
 You have the ability to fix a bug, change behavior,